HM5100 – Hazard Communication Program

 Safety Data Sheet (SDS)

-The SDS must be readily available at all times to all personnel using hazardous chemicals.
-UTHSC provides employees with access to SDS via MSDSOnline.
-Once obtained through MSDSOnline a local copy must be printed or saved in the work area.
-If there is difficulty in obtaining an SDS, the requestor must contact the supplier and/or manufacturer for the SDS.
-The Supervisor, Principle Investigator or lab manager must request the SDS in writing from the manufacturer or distributor within (5) business days.
+Work area supervisors (i.e., Responsible Units) are required to maintain SDS for the hazardous materials handled by employees in their work area.
+The SDS must be readily available at all times to personnel using hazardous chemicals.
+The Supervisor, Principal Investigator or lab manager must request the SDS in writing from the manufacturer or distributor within (5) business days or locate the SDS online.
 If the SDS is not made available, the employee has a right to refuse to work with that hazardous chemical without retaliation.
 A person in the work area should be designated as the responsible person to ensure there are copies of SDS for every chemical used and stored in the workspace.

 SDS are designed to provide information concerning the physical and health hazards of chemicals found in the workplace.
 OSHA now requires that all SDSs must follow a specified 16-section format.
 An SDS is composed of the following sections, which should be covered in employee training: